 The purchase application (also known as the board package) may mention the pet policy.
 It’s standard for some pet policy acknowledgment or rider, which the applicant must sign and submit with the completed board package.

 Sometimes, the house rules or purchase applications do not clearly define the co-op’s policy.
-The best way to find out is to have your buyer’s agent contact the listing agent or the managing agent.
+The best way to find out is to have your buyer’s agent contact the listing or managing agent.

 Some apartments will not allow pets of any type.
 Most of the co-ops will have policies similar to the following: